ACCA Registered

 Next Steps

-1. Register with the FTA — this is mandatory for all UAE businesses, regardless of income level
+1. Register with the FTA.
+This is mandatory for all UAE businesses, regardless of income level.

-2. Determine your QFZP eligibility — if you are in a free zone with overseas clients, you likely qualify for 0%
+2. Determine your QFZP eligibility.
+If you are in a free zone with overseas clients, you likely qualify for 0%.

-3. Set up proper accounting — UAE corporate tax is based on accounting profit, so accurate books are essential
+3. Set up proper accounting.
+UAE corporate tax is based on accounting profit, so accurate books are essential.

-4. Appoint a UAE auditor — QFZPs need audited financial statements.
-Budget AED 5,000–15,000 per year
+4. Appoint a UAE auditor.
+QFZPs need audited financial statements.
+Budget AED 5,000 to 15,000 per year.

 Frequently Asked Questions